SAP/ui5-tooling/docs/pages/Overview.md

         - path: ../my-reuse-library
 ```

 That's it!
-Start a server using `ui5 serve` and you will see any changes you make in `my-reuse-library` are immediately visible in `my-app`.
+Start a server via `ui5 serve`, and you will see that any changes you make in `my-reuse-library` are immediately visible in `my-app`.

 ## Package Managers

-By leaving dependency management up to the tool of your choice (see [FAQ: Why package.json? / Why npm?](./FAQ.md#why-packagejson-why-npm)) you have a variety of other options for linking dependencies into your project..
+By leaving dependency management up to the tool of your choice (see [FAQ: Why package.json? / Why npm?](./FAQ.md#why-packagejson-why-npm)) you have a variety of other options for linking dependencies into your project.

-Here is an example using the [npm CLI](https://www.npmjs.com/get-npm) in version 8, an application, and a reuse library project:
+Here is an example using the [npm CLI](https://www.npmjs.com/get-npm) in Version 8, an application, and a reuse library project:

 **Example: Your Directory Structure**
 ```